kovshenin/post-options-api/readme.markdown

 ## Usage

-Grab the latest stable `post-options-api.x.php` file where `x` is a version number.
+Grab the latest stable `post-options-api.x.php` file from the `lib` directory, where `x` is a version number.
 Memorize that version number since you'll need it later on.
 Copy the file into an include directory in your WordPress theme or plugin, typically called `inc`.
 In your theme's `functions.php` file or your plugin source file during the WordPress `init` action, load that file and initialize the two objects.
 I have shown this in the snippet above, but here you go again:

 	function your_function() {